Vinith-Krish/Vinith-Krish/README.md

 # 💫 About Me:
-A student pursuing  Bachelor's in ECE <br> Data Science and AI enthusiast
+A passionate learner and user of AI Tools eager to contribute in the field of AI and Data Science

 ## 🌐 Socials: